vaskopavic/vaskopavic.com/src/content/blog/exploring-sessions-in-nestjs.md

 title: "Exploring Sessions in NestJS"
 description: "Unravel the power of NestJS sessions using the 'express-session' package.
 Elevate user authentication, secure data storage, and prevent loss in your apps."
 cover: "../../assets/blog/nestjs_thumbnail.jpg"
-coverAlt: "Image of NestJS' logo with a cat in the background"
+coverAlt: "NestJS' logo with a cat in the background"
 category: "Blog"
 createdAt: 1690066800
 ---